4444dogs/iPBL-Code/directions.md

 # Directions

-Step 1: Locate the variables inside of your function.
-These variables are called str1, str2, and str3.
+Step 1: Find your variables!
+They should be called st1, str2, and str3

-Step 2: All you have to do is add them together!
-Just use your math skills.
-Remember, you can always ask me for help.
+Step 2: Use you math skills to add them together!
+If you need help, you can ask me!

-Step 3: Ask me to test it for you!
+Step 3: Ask me to test it!